Gold exchange-traded product: History

-The first gold exchange-traded product was Central Fund of Canada, a closed-end fund founded in 1961.
+The first gold ETP was Central Fund of Canada, a CEF founded in 1961.
 It amended its articles of incorporation in 1983 to provide investors with a product for ownership of gold and silver bullion.
 It has been listed on the Toronto Stock Exchange since 1966 and the American Stock Exchange since 1986.

-The idea of a gold ETF was first conceptualized by Benchmark Asset Management Company Private Ltd in India, which filed a proposal with the Securities and Exchange Board of India in May 2002.
-In March 2007 after delays in obtaining regulatory approval.
+The idea of a gold ETF was first conceptualized by Benchmark Asset Management Company Private Ltd in India, which filed a proposal with the Securities and Exchange Board of India (SEBI) in May 2002.
+It received approval from SEBI in January 2007.

 The first gold ETF launched was Gold Bullion Securities, which listed 28 March 2003 on the Australian Securities Exchange, by ETF Securities and its major shareholder, Graham Tuckwell.
 A history of the birth of the first gold ETFs was published by the London Bullion Market Association in 2021.

 On November 18, 2004, State Street Corporation launched SPDR Gold Shares, which surpassed $1 billion in assets within its first three trading days.
 As of 2019, it was the largest gold-backed ETF in the world and it had more than $40 billion in assets and $1.7 billion in daily trading volume.

 In March 2020, the Royal Mint entered the Gold ETF market and listed its first financial product "The Royal Mint Physical Gold – RMAU", making it the first Gold ETF issued by a European Sovereign entity.
 The fund is 100% backed by physical gold bars, held at the Royal Mint site near Cardiff in Wales.

 In February 2021, Wilshire Phoenix launched the wShares Enhanced Gold Trust which tracks the Wilshire Gold Index, a proprietary index that uses an adaptive exposure approach to automatically rebalance physical gold and cash based on changing market conditions.
 WGLD seeks to outperform a stand-alone investment in gold and reduce volatility without the use of any futures, leverage, or derivatives to achieve its investment objective.